November 12, 2023 | Digital Strategy | SEO Content |

 Other pros to using RWD are:

-Hybrid apps are especially popular, as it means users who have several differing devices – like an Android smartphone, an iPad, and a Surface tablet – can use your app across all of their devices with a single sign in.
+Hybrid apps are especially popular, as it means users who have several differing devices – like an Android smartphone, an iPad or tablet – can use your app across all of their devices with a single sign in.
 Your brand doesn’t need to go cross-platform, however – if research shows your base are more Android than Apple users, you can design native apps for just that platform.

 Other pros for having a mobile app are -